heba-razzak/heba-razzak.github.io/_posts/2025-01-09-wildfires.markdown

     >
 </div>

-_Why 30-minute readings?
-During wildfire events, air quality can change quickly.
-Recent readings help you make informed decisions about outdoor activities._
+\*While official AQI uses 24-hour averages, this map shows recent 30-minute readings to help you stay informed about rapid changes in air quality.

 ## Resources